 The Board directs and authorizes the College President or his/her designee to establish procedures related to appointment, employment, and regular evaluation of faculty members.
-Procedures will address frequency and methodology of assessment, designation of faculty rank, and dismissal or return to annual contract status.
+Procedures will address frequency and methodology of assessment, designation of faculty rank, and award of or dismissal from continuing contract.